qdm12/gluetun/README.md

 1. On some devices you may need to setup your tunnel kernel module on your host with `insmod /lib/modules/tun.ko` or `modprobe tun`
     - [Synology users Wiki page](https://github.com/qdm12/gluetun/wiki/Synology-setup)
+1. ⚠️ Raspberry Pi users running 32 bit systems: from image `v3.16.0` you need to do [this](https://github.com/alpinelinux/docker-alpine/issues/135#issuecomment-812287338) on your host to run the container.
 1. Launch the container with:

     ```bash